 Some of them found their game and then pointed to their location.
 (The Pointers)

-Some race to find their game, usually birds and then retrieve.
+Some race to find their game, usually birds, and then retrieve it.
 (The Retrievers)

 The oldest group was thought to have originated in Spain and were used to flush birds from their hiding places.
 These were the Spaniels, the word meaning Spanish dog.

-This group of dogs is also called Gun Dogs in many parts of the world.
+This type of dog is also referred to as a Gun Dog in many parts of the world.

 Today, many of these breeds are bred exclusively as field dogs to work and help hunters and participate in organized field trials.
 Some of these same dogs are also bred for the show ring, which means that the breeder concentrates on the look of the dog, rather than those hunting skills.